syntax-engineering/datum/README.md

 end
 ```

-In the data_test, the fixed values of the original test have been replaced with the usage of the @datum.[attribute] variable.
-For each dataset defined, the data_test will be called and @datum will provide access to the data.
+In the data_test, the fixed values of the original test have been replaced with the usage of the @datum.[attribute] variables.
+For each dataset defined, the data_test will be called and @datum will provide access.

-Next, we'll define our data in test/datum/data/should_confirm_shortname.rb:
+Next, we'll define our Datum and data in test/datum/data/should_confirm_shortname.rb:

 ```ruby
   # Sub-class the Datum struct with attributes we need for our test